 When I brought the docker composition up this time Nextcloud was stuck in maintenance mode.
 It was now necessary for me to log into the containers directly and manually intervene.

-A few minutes on Google and you will find the suggestion of using occ to turn off maintenance mode manually.
-Running $ docker exec -it 03293d bash gets me to a shell as root so that I can execute the command.
+A few minutes on Google and you will find the suggestion of using occ

-Doing so will give you an error message which asks you to prefix the command with su - www-data.
+Doing so will give you an error message which asks you to prefix the command with su - www-data

 Service Accounts

-It turns out that there is an alternative shell located at /bin/nologin.
+.
 This is commonly used for service accounts so that a shell cannot easily be opened from exposed users.
-We can verify this by looking at the www-data's passwd entry.
+We can verify this by looking at the www-data

 $ grep www-data /etc/passwd